PaulStoffregen/OneWire/readme.md

    - please provide the following basic info: which µC do you use, software versions, what device do you try to work with, what works, what doesn't

 ### Plans for the future
 - update the interface, NOTE: these changes can be made without breaking old code, just use "deprecated" on old interface
   - simplify bus powering as extra argument for reset and read as well, OR we set it on bus constructor
   - predefine standard onewire commands and use send(), skip() is not needed then
 - unit tests
 - CI
-- maybe add stm32 support: https://github.com/arduino-org/arduino-core-stm32f4
+- add stm32f4 support: https://github.com/arduino-org/arduino-core-stm32f4

 ### Development history
 Version 3.0